 Piccadilly Underground Line

 The Piccadilly line picks up from all terminals (except Terminal 4 on Fridays and Saturdays).
 For purchasing your tickets, it is important to know Heathrow is in Zone 6.
 The city center is in Zone 1.
-More on understanding London’s transportation zones in our post on Getting Around London.
+More on understanding London’s transportation zones in our post on Getting Around London on Public Transport.

 Bus, Taxi, or Uber from Heathrow Airport

-National Express offers bus services to and from Victoria Coach Station in 35 minutes, starting at £6 one-way.
-This is a great option if you are staying somewhere easily accessed by Victoria’s Underground lines.
+National Express offers bus services to and from Victoria Coach Station in 35 minutes, starting at £10 one-way.
+This is a great choice if you are staying somewhere easily accessed by Victoria’s Underground lines.

 Though taxis and Ubers are available, we do not recommend them for getting into London.
-They are usually not the fastest option as driving in London can be horrendous and slow.
-Since fares are determined by mileage and time, they can often be a very pricy slow option.
+They are usually not the fastest option.
+Driving in London can be horrendous and slow.
+Since fares are determined by mileage and time, they can be a very pricey slow option.
 Also be aware of issues with very lengthy lines waiting for Uber drivers at Heathrow.

 If we wanted the comfort of a car, we’d opt for a chauffeur service with fixed prices.
 There are no services we can personally recommend, but Heathrow Airport’s website has a few recommendations.